camfindlay/nzgoal-se/pages/policy-principles.md

 (a) consider whether there is any prospect that the code or associated files may contain sensitive elements that may need to be removed prior to release; and

-(b) if there is such prospect, have the code and any associated files security-reviewed before release.
+(b) if there is such prospect, have the code and any associated files security-reviewed before release; and

+(c) consider including a **Coordinated Disclosure Policy**[^10] in accompanying documention in order to responsibly manage any subsequent security issues that may be reported by external contributors.

+[^10]: Coordinated disclosures ensure there is clear and explicit process for both external contributors and agencies for the reporting of secruity bugs and issues in publicly released software.
+Guidance for the New Zealand context can be found on the NZITF website at [http://www.nzitf.org.nz/pdf/NZITF_Disclosure_Guidelines_2014.pdf](http://www.nzitf.org.nz/pdf/NZITF_Disclosure_Guidelines_2014.pdf).

 ### No additional controls or discrimination